- Hosted a historic government-to-government meeting with all First Nations chiefs.

 - Operated the First Nations Development Fund, which provides grants for economic, social and community projects.

-- co-leading the development of mandatory Indigenous training for all Alberta public servants
+- co-leading Indigenous training for all Alberta public servants

 Creating Indigenous opportunities

-Bill 14 will create a Crown corporation to encourage job-creating investments from Indigenous communities.
-More on Creating Indigenous opportunities.
+The Alberta Indigenous Opportunities Corporation is now open for business as a Crown corporation to encourage job-creating investments from Indigenous communities.

 Indigenous organizations and service directory

-Minister of Indigenous Relations Rick Wilson issued the following statement on National Indigenous Peoples Day:
+Minister of Indigenous Relations Rick Wilson issued the following statement on International Day of the World’s Indigenous Peoples: